Skip to main content

 4. Connie or a case turns evidence into a briefing, a Slack message, or owned follow-up.

 Teams and case management add ownership and workflow: assign a case to a regional team, link jobs and sentinel triggers as case items, progress through review states.
-That is how AI integration becomes operational process, not a one-off chat.
+That is how AI integration becomes an operational process with owners, evidence, and follow-through.

 Data sovereignty and why discovery stays fast